 We took on a new client seeking to implement a chronic disease management program in the region, starting with the UAE.
-We are currently working on finalising the project.
 We were tasked with analysing the internal data available to identify eligible members for the program along with their associated medical spending split by chronic, non-chronic and comorbidity costs.
 The client also wanted Lux to build an ROI model that would demonstrate the savings that could be achieved by implementing this model in the UAE.

 The main challenges we faced were the lack of granularity in the data in terms of identifying the risk and therapy profile of patients as well as the deficiency of studies in the region regarding the financial impact of such programs.
 It was initially difficult to get the client on board with designing the product for a specific segment of the market with the highest medical costs.
 However, once we showed them that the savings are not as substantial as expected if the product is offered to all patients with the chronic condition, it was easier to convince them.
 The client is facing challenges in determining the pricing for the product given that the savings resulting from the program are smaller than expected whilst the costs are quite significant.
 We have been engaging in several discussions with the client in order to set assumptions regarding the reduction in medical costs as a result of the program.

 The level of engagement with the client as well as the product design means that this project is quite different from our usual pricing exercises.

 Lux performs an annual statutory medical pricing exercise for its Saudi clients in compliance with the SAMA Actuarial Work Regulation for Insurance and/or Reinsurance Companies.
 The medical pricing exercise for one such client resulted in an overall increase of 18% in the recommended rates.